AFakhriddinov/Portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Add JS functionality for footer section
+Add slideshow to headline section

 <p align="right">(<a href="#readme-top">back to top</a>)</p>